typotheque/public-documentation/drawing.md

 # Outline Drawing

 The two main designer responsibility is to [name the glyphs](https://github.com/typotheque/public-documentation/blob/main/designer-orientation.md) correctly, and to draw the shapes correctly.
-GLyphs ass as a useful tutorial about [drawing outlines](https://glyphsapp.com/learn/drawing-good-paths) and we suggest that you read it.
+Glyphs app as a useful tutorial about [drawing outlines](https://glyphsapp.com/learn/drawing-good-paths) and we suggest that you read it.
 They also have recommendation about [naming glyphs](https://glyphsapp.com/learn/getting-your-glyph-names-right).
 FontLab also [published some drawing recommendation](https://help.fontlab.com/fontlab-vi/Contours/#terminology), and GoogleFonts maintains their [Outline Quality](https://googlefonts.github.io/gf-guide/outlines) requirements.

 Here are additional information about drawing outlines.